ostro2al/multi-stressor-field-stats/README.md

  least impact on SG, does it matter if it occurs near floods?
  So frame as manageable vs unmanageable stressor problem

+ ### AO comments on CB notes <br />

+ Added some initial trial SEM code to look at mechanistic effects. <br />

+ I like the idea of looking into changes in temporal variance and variance across treatments. <br />
+ I would hypothesise greater variation in fluctuating treatments relative to static, with greater variance over time. <br />

+ I also like the idea of discussing local stressor management, how physical disturbance can have greater impact on seagrass during flooding and/or eutrophication events, for example.
+Will plan to discuss in paper.